Quilombhoje: Cadernos Negros

 The Cadernos Negros are a big part of what led to the foundation of the Quilombhoje.
 Unlike many other literary productions, Cadernos Negros was released in 1978 prior to the establishment of the Quilombhoje.
 The publication was sold mainly in bookstores and hand-to-hand by Quilombhoje members themselves and was well received by those who had access to it.
 Since then, uninterruptedly, other volumes were released - one per year - alternating poems and tales of many styles and writers from various states of Brazil.
 The collection now occupies a prominent place among the publications aimed at displaying the texts of Afro-Brazilian black writers and reaffirming black identity politics.

 No other anthologies have published regularly with Afro-Brazilian authors texts, largely due to the financial difficulties inherent in such publications.
 Thus, Cadernos Negros has been an important vehicle for providing visibility to Afro-Brazilian literature.
 The works produced have included discussions about literary aesthetics, ideological resistance to racism, the retention of black cultural heritage in spite of slavery, homage paid to African religions through Candomblé rites, and family values and sexuality.
 Cadernos Negros continues the Afro-Brazilian literary tradition while addressing current social issues that face the Afro-Brazilian community.

 Literary and cultural activities

 Livros do Autor

 Livros do Autor was a Quilombhoje project that included a discussion and subsequent selection of the texts to be published in the series.
 Cuti claimed Livros do Autor was important to Quilombhoje because it represented a conscious strategy to achieve progress in the literary field.
-Livros do Autor would feature prominent writers in Afro-Brazilian literature from the 19th and early 20th centuries including Castro Alves, Luís Gama, Cruz e Souza, Lima Barreto, Lino Guedes, Jorge de Lima, and Solano Trindade.
+Livros do Autor would feature prominent writers in Afro-Brazilian literature from the 19th and early 20th centuries including Castro Alves, Luís Gama, Cruz e Sousa, Lima Barreto, Lino Guedes, Jorge de Lima, and Solano Trindade.
 As author Niyi Afolabi writes, "Quilombhoje's response begins where the preabolition and postabolition writers left off, carefully dialoguing with their currents while at the same time renewing and redefining their own commitments and significance."
 Livros do Autor acted as "literary workshops" that evoked debate about Afro-Brazilian literature to advance the genre.